Book Review: The Black Swan — The Impact of the Highly Improbable

 - Positive and Negative Black Swans

-I thought it might be helpful to add a bit of extra Information not typically part of the review.
+I thought it might be helpful to add some extra information not typically part of the review.
 I hope you find it useful!

 Q1: Do the Incerto Books Overlap?